hasanacar1/Todo-List-Web-App/README.md

 # Todo-List-Web-App
  Todo List Application with flask and API Designing Installation :
-- Download "todo-list_setup.exe" and execute it
+- Download "todo-list_setup.exe" and Run as Administrator
 - Follow the installation steps

 Explanations :